rhel-labs/learn-katacoda/kpatch-apply/step5.md

 # Supporting Kernel Live Patches

-Red Hat will maintain a patchset for Extended Update Support (EUS) releases for up to a year.
+Red Hat will maintain a patchset for Extended Update Support (EUS) releases for up to one year. (see the [Red Hat Enterprise Linux 8 Life Cycle](https://access.redhat.com/support/policy/updates/errata#RHEL8_Life_Cycle) for more details)
 Kernel Live Patches are made for selected Important and Critical severity CVEs.

 Systems are not meant to run with Kernel Live Patched kernels forever.
-It is expected that after an organization has live patched a running kernel that they will, at some point, schedule a maintenance window to apply the updated kernel package to the system and perform a system reboot.
+It is expected that after an organization has live patched a running kernel that they will, at some point, schedule a maintenance window to apply an updated kernel package to the system and perform a system reboot, thus normalizing the system.
 Kernel Live Patching allows the organization to determine when this window occurs rather than the release of a fix for a Critical CVE.

 # Additional resources from Red Hat